 Two Chinese Students

 Every language has its most common list of family names or surnames.
 For a long time, the most common English surnames were Smith and Jones.
 In Chinese, there is also a listing of the 100 most common surnames.
-Ten most common Chinese surnames are introduced in this article along with well-known Chinese who have used these family names.
+Ten most common Chinese family names are introduced in this article along with well-known Chinese who have used these surnames.

 The Ten Most Common Chinese Surnames